-- the calling for and promotion of violence, terrorism, any extremist activities and any type of criminal offences;
+- content calling for and promoting violence, terrorism, any extremist activities and any type of criminal offences;

-- disclosing information and secrets protected by law;
+- content disclosing information and secrets protected by law;

 Under certain circumstances, network operators may be also held liable for the content of the media that is distributed via their communication network.